StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 *(It's worth noting, many of these are still WIP)*

 - **Whismur**:
 	- I built this because my mother was frustrated with the audio balance of David Attenborough's Planet Earth II (loud music, quiet narration).
-It's an audio analysis library that attempts to classify a soundwave as music or speech using a variety of techniques:
+It's an audio analysis library written in Python that attempts to classify a soundwave as music or speech using a variety of techniques:
 		* Feature extraction (Mel-frequency cepstrum, Zero-crossover, Spectrogram Analysis, Chromatic Analysis)
-		*  Classification, Training, Supervised Segmentation, Unsupervised Segmentation, Audio Regression Models
+		* K-NN Classification, Supervised Segmentation, Unsupervised Segmentation, Audio Regression Models
 	- Using a Raspberry Pi with a microphone + transmitter, it tries to adjust volume on the television in realtime based on the characteristics of the soundwaves emitted.

 - **Theia**:
-	- This was an experiment in Machine Vision, that used a simple SVM and linear regression to perform realtime vehicle detection.
+	- This was an experiment in Machine Vision, that used a simple SVM and linear regression written in Python to perform realtime vehicle detection.

 - **Robbibot**:
-	- A learn-it-myself experiment when I was interested in ActionCable and its inner workings, I built a chatbot for Slack that connected to a Raspberry Pi in the coffee shop down the road, so I could order things from my slack.
+	- A learn-it-myself experiment when I was interested in ActionCable and its inner workings, I built a lightweight chatbot for Slack that connected to a Raspberry Pi in the coffee shop down the road, so I could order things from the coffee shop by chatting to the bot on slack.
+Written in Ruby.

 - **Mandala-Sphero**:
-	- An experiment in IoT, whereby a simple HTML5 Mandala-drawing canvas was provided, input from the user was published to an AWS topic, and then read by a Raspberry Pi, which controlled n-Spheros.
+	- An experiment in IoT written in Javascript, whereby a simple HTML5 Mandala-drawing canvas was provided, input from the user was published to an AWS topic, and then read by a Raspberry Pi, which controlled n-Spheros.
 The end goal is to do long-exposure/time-lapse aerial photography of the n-spheros developing a mandala that mimics the one the user drew.

 ##### Additional:

-I'm big into hiking and surfing, these are things that are pretty much a staple if you live in Cape Town. and am playing a lot of golf lately.
-It helps me get used to managing frustrations.
+I'm big into hiking and surfing, these are things that are pretty much a staple if you live in Cape Town, and play a lot of golf.
+It helps me get used to managing frustration!

 - **Misc Certifications:**
 	- PADI Certified Advanced Diver, RSM Gr3 Drums, VW Driving Academy High Performance and Defensive Driving Certifications, Shakers IBT Certification